Should you defer your Canada Pension Plan to age 65 or 70?

 - you have good reason to believe that you have a longer-than-average life expectancy;

-- you don’t have a reliable defined pension with full indexing, and the CPP and OAS are integral to your inflation-protected, fixed-income financial well-being;
+- you don’t have a defined benefit pension with full indexing, and the CPP and OAS are integral to your inflation-protected, fixed-income financial well-being;

 - you are concerned about market risk to your savings portfolio;

-- you aren’t concerned about leaving a large estate – so you use up some or all personal assets before taking government benefits.
+- you aren’t concerned about leaving a large estate – so you use up some or all personal assets before age 70 by taking your government benefits.

 Thanks Doug.
 The way I see it, in deferring Canada Pension Plan benefits until later in retirement, including up to age 70, you are benefiting in two major ways: